Where to Stay in Berlin, Germany: The Best Hotels & Areas

 ✓ Best area to stay for first-time visitors & for sightseeing

 The walking distance between most attractions in Mitte is reasonable.
-It’s a great choice when you want to be close to all the action.
-Mittee also enjoys convenient public transportation links.
-It’s a good base for exploring the fringes or embarking on some awesome day trips from Berlin.
+The area is a great choice for travelers who want to be close to all the action.
+On top of that, Mitte also offers convenient public transportation links.
+It’s a fantastic base for exploring the fringes of the city or embarking on some awesome day trips from Berlin.

 Nikolaiviertel

-For the convenience, there’s a trade-off.
-As the most central district, Mitte tends to be more expensive than other neighbourhoods in Berlin.
-It’s not impossible to find good rooms at a reasonable price.
-But those on a tight travel budget might want to consider nearby Friedrichshain or Kreuzberg instead.
+For its convenience, there’s a trade-off.
+As the most central district, Mitte tends to be more expensive than other neighborhoods in Berlin.
+It’s not impossible to find good rooms at a reasonable price, though.
+Those on a tight travel budget, however, might want to consider nearby Friedrichshain or Kreuzberg instead.

 Recommended hotels in Mitte